List of princes of Wallachia

 This is a list of princes of Wallachia, also known as the Voivodes of Wallachia from the first mentions of Vlach rulers situated in the Wallachian Plain in the mid-13th century until the union with Moldavia in 1859, which led to the establishment of Romania.

-Determining Succession
+Determining succession

-Dynastic succession in Wallachia was not strictly hereditary.
-Princes could be selected from various branches of a ruling family, and in some cases even from among a ruler’s illegitimate sons.
-Such candidates were described as os de domn (“of voivode stock”) or as possessing heregie (“heredity”, from the Latin hereditas).
+Princes could be selected from various branches of a ruling family, and in some cases even from among a ruler's illegitimate sons.
+Such candidates were described as os de domn ("of voivode stock") or as possessing heregie ("heredity", from the Latin hereditas).
 The right to elect the ruler formally rested with assemblies dominated by the boyars, whose influence varied over time.
 This system was often contested by usurpers and was eventually replaced during the Phanariote era, when the Ottoman sultans directly appointed rulers.
-Between the Wallachian uprising in 1821 and Romania’s independence in 1878, succession involved a mixture of election and appointment.
+Between the Wallachian uprising in 1821 and Romania's independence in 1878, succession involved a mixture of election and appointment.

-The rulers of Wallachia, like those of Moldavia, commonly bore the titles of Voivode (“duke”) and/or Hospodar (“lord, master”).
+The rulers of Wallachia, like those of Moldavia, commonly bore the titles of Voivode ("duke") and/or Hospodar ("lord, master").
 In Romanian usage, the term Domn (from Latin dominus) was most frequently employed.